Kuadrant/architecture/rfcs/0000-kuadrant-ci-cd.md

 This file should be updated every time a new release is made, and it should be committed to the repository to the release branch.
 This file will be used by the CI/CD tool to build and release the component.
-In the case of the main branch, the file will include the floating tag `latest` for its version and its dependencies.
+In the case of the main branch, the file will include the next version to be released, following the floating suffix `-dev` for its version and its dependencies.

 The CI/CD workflow will be triggered by a specific event (tag, commit, etc.) and will read the file and use the information to build and release the component.
 The workflow will be the same for all the components, and it will